The Tropical North

-- Population of 286,799 people.
-54% live in the Cairns urban area, 35% in the Douglas/Cassowary Coast and Tablelands area and only 11% in the Gulf, Cape and Torres area.
-The population is expected to grow to over 328,000 by the year 2031.
+- Population of 286,799 people with 54% living in the Cairns urban area, 35% in the Douglas/Cassowary Coast and Tablelands area and only 11% in the Gulf, Cape and Torres area.
+The population is expected to grow to over 467,000 by the year 2050.

-- More than 60 Traditional Owner groups (The region has one of the highest indigenous populations at about 14%, or 57,929 people)
+- More than 60 Traditional Owner Groups and one of the highest indigenous populations at about 14%, or 57,929 people.

 - Labour Force: 148,000 / Unemployment: 8.5%